ibm-cloud-docs/databases-for-redis/howto-user-management.md

 #### Upgrading to Redis 6.2 and the `default` user
 {: #redis-default-user-permissions-upgrading}

 If you are using Redis 5, upgrade directly to Redis 6.2.
-After upgrading, thoroughly test your applications by using the `default` user to make sure your applications are fully functional.
+After upgrading, thoroughly test your applications by using the `default` user to make sure that your applications are fully functional.
 Upgrading to v6.2 and continuing to use the `default` user requires a password change.

 To update the `default` user password, use a command like: